18.104.22.168 Move to area of lower employment prospects for JSP, YA & SpB recipients

 The exclusion period may not apply where the person is undertaking:

 - a rehabilitation program (DES - DMS - see note below), OR

-- an activity as part of the CDP for a person who would otherwise have been referred to Stream C employment services or DES- DMS, if not for the person being placed in CDP.
+- an activity as part of the CDP for a person who would otherwise have been referred to DES- DMS, if not for the person being placed in CDP.

 Note: Under the definitions in the SSAct and the Disability Services Act 1986, a 'rehabilitation program' means DES - DMS.

 People undertaking an activity as part of CDP will be eligible for the exemption based on their ESAt (1.1.E.104).
-The ESAt is used to determine a job seeker's barriers to employment, work capacity, and referral to an appropriate employment services program or stream.
-CDP participants may be exempt from the MALEP if their ESAt indicates that they would have been referred to Stream C or DES - DMS.
+The ESAt is used to determine a job seeker's barriers to employment, work capacity, and referral to an appropriate employment services program.
+CDP participants may be exempt from the MALEP if their ESAt indicates that they would have been referred to DES - DMS.

 Act reference: SSAct section 634 Move to area of lower employment prospects (JSP), section 553B Move to area of lower employment prospects (YA), section 745N Move to area of lower employment prospects (SpB)